ecmwf/earthkit-data/docs/guide/sources.rst

 .. py:function:: from_source("stream", stream, group_by=1)

-  The ``stream`` source will read data from a stream, which can be an FDB stream, a standard Python IO stream or any object implementing the necessary stream methods.
+  The ``stream`` will read data from a stream, which can be an FDB stream, a standard Python IO stream or any object implementing the necessary stream methods.
 At the moment tt only works for GRIB data.

   :param stream: the stream
   :param bool group_by: defines how many GRIB messages are consumed from the stream and kept in memory at a time. ``groub_by=0`` means all the messages will be loaded and stored in memory.